Tr0612/Gmart/README.md

 # Gmart
-This a Ecommerce based website built with Angular
+This a Ecommerce based website built with Angular and deployed using Firebase

+#Steps for deployment